 - Bachelors degree from a regionally accredited institution of higher education with a minimum grade point average of 3.0 (on a 4 point scale)

 - All prerequisite courses must be completed by time of acceptance in early May.
-Two of the three courses must be in progress or completed at the time you turn in your application.
-Only one course may be in progress.

 - Satisfactory scores on the Graduate Record Examination (GRE) verbal, analytical, and quantitative sections.
 To have your GRE scores sent to us, use the following codes: Institution Code 5913, Department Code 0210

 Applicants are required to complete a UNCG application form and submit undergraduate transcripts, three letters of reference, resume and a personal essay.

 It is recommended that applicants have previous experience in a volunteer or paid position working in social service agencies or with crisis counseling organizations.
 Applicants are also encouraged to gain exposure to the field of genetic counseling via shadowing and/or internship experiences.
 Applicants who are evaluated as meeting the standards for admission will be invited for a required personal interview with the admissions committee at UNCG.

 The application deadline for admission in Fall 2014 is December 1, 2013

 Click here to request information about UNCG Graduate Programs